 - Designing false trade information to improve profits or minimize losses

 If you are under investigation or arrested for a white collar crime, our firm can help.
-Contact The Law Office of Louise J. Goodman online or call (510) 582-9090.
+Contact The Law Office of Louis J. Goodman online or call (510) 582-9090.
 With a free initial consultation, we can review the details of the allegations against you.